ryanaguilar/aeripy/README.rst

     # Output:
     # 994748

-Check out the `documentation <https://aeripy.readthedocs.io>`_ for a list of currently supported methods and more examples.
+Check out the `full documentation <https://aeripy.readthedocs.io>`_ for a list of currently supported methods and more examples.

 URL and API Key
 ------------------------